marcusharrell/My-Book-Tracker/README.md

 # Readio
-Readio is a open-source ePUB reader that makes it easy to read your e-books, manage your library, and track read progress
+Readio is a open-source ePUB reader that makes it easy to read your e-books, manage your library, and track reading progress

 ## Motivation
 As an avid reader, I wanted to create something that made it easy to manage EPUB files and display them in a beautiful way.